-Opportunities to earn experience hours outside the traditional work setting.
+Opportunities to earn experience hours outside a a traditional work setting.
 Many of the supplemental experience opportunities may be completed whether or not employed.
 To earn IDP credit, experience earned through supplemental experience may not earn academic credit.

 Academic Internships